ebaker15/Reflection/README.md

 6/30
 Today, I learnead the fundamentals of HTML.
-We fixed the githon the desktop, which allowed us to submui 6/29

-6/28
+We fixed the githubthe desktop, which allowed us to submit our work.
+We also got the new wifi router.
+Only for educational use in the classroom.
+I also wrote a .bat file code which allowed us to automagically submit our work by typing 4 words in command line.